ilchen/cryptopals/README.md

 of the largest cyclic subgroup of an elliptic curve.
 For this curve it is 116985211557712572775413273676235062206.
 See [my discussion with @spdevlin](https://twitter.com/_ilchen_/status/1174045790748254210?s=20).

-The attack in this challenge does make two assumption though, namely that
+The attack in this challenge does make two assumptions though, namely that
 * Bob will hang on to the same private key across all new sessions with Alice.
 This is the same as in Challenge 57.
 * Bob will not check whether Alice's public key lies on the expected elliptic curve.
 How big of an assumption is that?
 Unfortunately not too big because in many implementations of ECDH Bob is only sent the x coordinate of Alice's public key for the sake of efficiency, and the implementation doesn't check if x<sup>3</sup> + ax + b is